IdeaForg-e/TaskPilot-AI/README.md

 ### 📋 Step 3: Explore Task Ingestion & Search
 1. Navigate to the **Tasks** page (`/tasks`).
-2. Verify the consolidated task list from **7 different sources** (Jira, GitHub, Slack, Email, Calendar, Meetings, Incidents).
+2. Verify the consolidated task list from **5 different sources** (GitHub, Slack, Email, Calendar, Meetings).
 3. Test the **Search & Filtering:**
    - Type in the **Search bar** to query specific text matches.
-   - Click the **Source Filters** (e.g. Jira, Slack) to isolate events from that specific platform.
+    - Click the **Source Filters** (e.g. GitHub, Slack) to isolate events from that specific platform.
 4. Locate the **"Hidden Task"** badge on tasks extracted from Slack and emails, noting how the LLM discovered implied requests.
 5. Click a task to open the **centered Task Detail Modal (Portal)**.
 Verify the traceback details, including the original source timestamp and description.